Ecological Roles of Wolves

 Wolves prey primarily on animals that are young or elderly, sick or injured, and weak or unfit, thus keep prey populations healthy.
 Wolf kills create an abundant and dependable food source for many other species.
 Researchers have documented wolf kills benefiting foxes, golden eagles, buzzards, ravens, magpies and at least 20 other species.

 By preventing large herbivores, such as deer from becoming overpopulated wolves help maintain native biodiversity.
 Deer can overgraze their habitat when populations outgrow the carrying capacity of an ecosystem.
+This has been major issue in the Wye Valley and Forest of Dean, for instance.
 Overgrazing destroys the plant base, making the habitat less suitable for other species.
 By keeping deer and other ungulates moving (called the “ecology of fear”), they allow plant diversity to increase.
 Carcasses from wolf kills support other wildlife such as golden eagles, badgers and foxes.
 When grey wolves were reintroduced into Yellowstone National Park in 1995 after a 70-year absence, they began to restore ecosystems that had been degraded in their absence.
 There is a BBC video here which documents this impact.

 Despite being established for ten years, the pack remains vulnerable as the loss of even a single breeding wolf will have a significant impact on the pack’s resilience.
 The Lakeland wolf education programme has shown considerable success in changing attitudes but many people still have a fear of wolves that can result in them being shot, poisoned, or harassed.